cloud-ark/kubeplus/README.rst

 information in a cluster.

-The ``AddLabel`` and ``AddAnnotation`` functions should be defined as annotations on those Custom Resources whose functioning depends on having appropriate labels and/or annotations on other resources in a cluster.
-Such resources can be built-in resources or Custom Resources. `Here`_ is an example the ``AddLabel`` function used with the ``Restic`` Custom Resource.
+The ``AddLabel`` and ``AddAnnotation`` functions should be defined as annotations on those Custom Resources that need appropriate labels and/or annotations on other resources in a cluster for their operation.
+`Here`_ is an example of using the ``AddLabel`` function with the ``Restic`` Custom Resource.

 .. _Here: https://github.com/cloud-ark/kubeplus/blob/master/examples/platform-crd/moodle-mysql-restic/restic.yaml#L8

 Restic Custom Resource takes backups of Deployments.
 For this, it requires that the Deployment object be given a label.
-Then in order to take backup of Moodle Custom Resource, we need to add a label on its Deployment object.
+In order to take backup of Moodle Custom Resource, we need to add a label on its Deployment object.
 This is achieved using the ``AddLabel`` function defined as ``pac/action`` annotation on the Restic Custom Resource Spec.